agibalov/java-tools-experiment/README.md

 A PoC Spring Boot web app that has its front end part built using Node/Bower/Grunt.

 `./gradlew clean build` and `./gradlew clean`.

+In some cases it may require that you do `export npm_config_cache=/home/loki2302/xxx` before running.
+I didn't manage to find out what the problem is, and if it's possible to fix it without `export`.